Maxwell model: Definition

+E is the elastic modulus of the spring; η is the viscosity of the damper, connected in series.

 The Maxwell model is represented by a purely viscous damper and a purely elastic spring connected in series, as shown in the diagram.
 If, instead, we connect these two elements in parallel, we get the generalized model of a solid Kelvin–Voigt material.

-In Maxwell configuration, under an applied axial stress, the total stress, $\sigma_\mathrm{Total}$ and the total strain, $\varepsilon_\mathrm{Total}$ can be defined as follows:
+In Maxwell configuration, under an applied axial stress, the total stress σ_{total} and the total strain ε_{total} can be defined as follows: